27th Annual Convention Header

 Call for Papers

-Submit paper and session proposals (no longer than 250 words) by November 1, 2025 January 15, 2026 to MEA2026@uwinnipeg.ca.
-Include title, abstract and contact information for each participant.
-A maximum of two submissions per author will be accepted.
+Submissions for paper and session proposals (no longer than 250 words) were due by November 1, 2025 January 15, 2026 to MEA2026@uwinnipeg.ca.
+Each participant was asked to include title, abstract and contact information.
+A maximum of two submissions per author were accepted.

 Submission guidelines for manuscripts for authors who wish to be considered for the Top Paper or the Linda Elson Top Student Paper award: